houcine7/musicappmern/README.md

 ### when you select a category a playlist shows up contains only songs with the selected category

 ![Screenshot 2022-11-10 161627](https://user-images.githubusercontent.com/92301230/201133670-cc560b94-c33f-46cf-877f-1250839af545.jpg)

+# Admin Dashboard

+## If you are an admin you can access a dashboard that contains information about songs, users, albums and artists